Tiny Isuzu Elf Camper RV Is a Tight World Solution to Travel

 The Elf Camper

 The Isuzu Elf camper is a small RV with enough headroom to stand in.
 It has a bathroom, two-burner stove, refrigerator, microwave, sink, a bed in the mom’s attic, and a convertible dining set that creates another bed and two bunks in the back.
 In theory, the Elf can handle six people.
 In reality, however, it is a tight fit for a family of six.
 It seems more appropriate for a family of four.

 The Elf is built on one of Isuzu’s small, industrial, commercial, medium-duty trucks.
 It is a COE (cab over engine vehicle).
 So, the 4.3-liter, 4-cylinder diesel engine is between the driver and front passenger, over the front wheels.
 The wheelbase is pretty small.
 So, it provides for a tight turning radius.
 That is something that is not often found in an RV.
 Some of the Elfs are even available in four-wheel-drive.
 So, overlanding is a possibility too.
 The truck platform is very versatile and used in different configurations around the world, such as a flatbed, box truck, etc.

 There is a catch, though

 There is a catch when it comes to the Elf Camper.
-The little tight world solution to travel is available only through a Japanese domestic model importer, or JDM importer.
-So, it does take some time to get it to the United States and it has the steering wheel on the right side.
+The little tight world solution to travel is available only through a Japanese domestic model importer or JDM importer.
+So, it does take some time to get to the United States, and it has the steering wheel on the right side.
 According to our friend at Motor1,

 “[the] majority of people that want to purchase one don’t follow through as these vehicles must be bought sight unseen at Japanese auctions before being imported.
 The only evidence buyers get to look at is a singular pre-purchase inspection sheet written”